 Closing the gender and race pay gap would boost the state's economy and save money by reducing poverty.
-In California, if all working women and working single mothers earned the same as men in comparable roles, the state's poverty rate would be reduced by about 40%.
+According to the IWPC, in California, if all working women and working single mothers earned the same as comparable men, "men who are of the same age, have the same level of education, work the same number of hours, and have the same urban/rural status" the state's poverty rate for working women would be reduced by about 40%.
 Additionally, the estimated average earnings increase if all working women earned the same as comparable men would be 15.8% (that's an additional \$68.45 billion or 2.2% to the state's economy).